ArdaK09/grafana-log-analyzer/README.md

   - Does not return the result!
 Only `{"processed": number of documents}`.
 Results are produced in `out/`.

+- `/RepeatingSubMethods`, methods=[GET]
+  - Serves the same purpose as the above path except for the need for a search parameter.
+  - Analyzes ever file in `resources/Data/` the same way the above function does and produces their results in `out/`
+  - Does not return the result!
+Only `{"processed": number of documents}`.

 - `/ParentMethods/<path: method name>`, methods=[GET]
   - Finds all queries (parent HTTP requests) that invoked the specified submethod and provides them in a list.